 Human papilloma virus (HPV) infections, specifically 15 high risk subtypes, are associated with cervical cancer.
 About 70% of cervical cancers are associated with HPV genotypes 16 and 18 worldwide.
 ANMC currently offers the 9-valent HPV vaccine, Gardasil 9.
-Gardasil 9 protects against oncogenic genotypes16, 18, 31, 33, 45, 52, and 58, as well as 6 and 11 which are associated with condyloma.
+Gardasil 9 protects against oncogenic genotypes 16, 18, 31, 33, 45, 52, and 58, as well as 6 and 11 which are associated with condyloma.
 A review of ANMC colposcopy specimens showed that 95% of CIN 3 involved the Gardasil 9 genotypes.

-The Center for Disease Control (CDC) Advisory Committee on Immunization Practices recommends routine vaccination for girls and boys at age 11 or 12 years.
-The vaccination series can be started at age 9 years.
-CDC also recommends vaccination through age 26 years for females and through age 21 years for males.
-Males age 22-26 years may be vaccinated.
+The Center for Disease Control (CDC) Advisory Committee on Immunization Practices recommends that routine HPV vaccination start at age 11 or 12 years and as early as 9 years old.
+Vaccination is also recommended for females aged 13 through 26 years and for males aged 13 through 21 years who have not been vaccinated previously or who have not completed the 3-dose series.
+Males who have sex with men aged 22 through 26 years may be vaccinated.